REMI: Reconstructing Episodic Memory During Internally Driven Path Planning: Method

-We recognize that, biologically, HPCs appear before grid cells (GCs) \cite{langstonDevelopmentSpatialRepresentation2010, willsDevelopmentHippocampalCognitive2010, bjerknesPathIntegrationPlace2018, morrisChickenEggProblem2023}; however, HPC firing fields become more spatially precise as GCs mature, suggesting an iterative refinement process \cite{muessigDevelopmentalSwitchPlace2015, bjerknesPathIntegrationPlace2018}.
-Conceptually, our HC-MEC model with partially supervised GCs can be seen as capturing this refinement phase, where the emergence of GCs enhances the spatial specificity of HPCs.
-Reflecting this process, we observe a quick emergence during early training and a corresponding reduction in HPC firing field widths after GCs are learned (see Suppl.~\ref{sup_supervising_grid_cells}).

-\textit{\textbf{Testing GC Path Integration and HPC Emergence.}} Planning requires stable GC and/or PC representations.
-Before discussing planning, we first train the network to develop these representations.
-We first test whether a GC network trained with partial supervision can perform path integration.
-We simulate six modules with spatial periodicities scaled by the theoretical optimal factor \(\sqrt{e}\) \cite{weiPrincipleEconomyPredicts2015}.
+\textit{\textbf{Supervising Grid Cells for Path-Integration}}.
+Our theoretical model also requires grid cells that have learned to perform path integration.
+To achieve this, we assign two additional subpopulations within the RNN’s hidden units to represent speed and allocentric head direction cells.
+Both subpopulations are defined as input nodes that only receive external inputs.
+Head direction cells are assigned preferred allocentric directions uniformly distributed over \([0, 2\pi)\) with a fixed angular tuning width, ensuring non-negative responses and a population activity that lies on a 1D ring (see Suppl.~\ref{sup_simulating_cells}).
+We also simulate ground-truth grid cell activity maps.
+To train the network to perform path integration, the model is provided only with the initial grid cell responses at \(t=0\).
+For all subsequent timesteps, the network must infer the grid cell activity from the initial response together with the ongoing inputs from the speed and head direction cells.

+This path integration component can be viewed as a modified version of the networks described in \cite{cuevaEmergenceGridlikeRepresentations2018, sorscherUnifiedTheoryOrigin2019, baninoVectorbasedNavigationUsing2018, schaefferSelfSupervisedLearningRepresentations2023}.
+To verify that the network indeed learned path integration, we first trained a model containing only grid, speed, and head direction cells (Figure~\ref{fig:model}b).
+We simulated six grid modules with spatial periods scaled by the theoretical optimal factor \(\sqrt{e}\) \cite{weiPrincipleEconomyPredicts2015}.
 The smallest grid spacing is set to 30 cm, defined as the distance between two firing centers of a grid cell \cite{barryGridCellFiring2012}.
 The grid spacing to field size ratio is 3.26 \cite{giocomoGridCellsUse2011}, with firing fields modeled as Gaussian blobs with radii equal to two standard deviations.
 We train this model on short random trajectories (5 s) but accurately path-integrate over significantly longer trajectories (10 s, 120 s) during testing (Figure~\ref{fig:model}c).

-We then test the full HC-MEC loop model.
-Both supervised and partially supervised cells receive masked input and initial states, with supervised cells additionally receiving inputs at all timesteps.
-The HPC subnetwork receives signals only from MEC through recurrent connections and does not take external input.
-All cells are modeled within a single recurrent network without explicit connectivity constraints (see Figure~\ref{fig:model}d for initialization details).
-We observe HPCs emerge in the network, while GCs learn to path integrate (Figure~\ref{fig:model}e-f).